AjayGhadage/DSA/README.md

-i haqve started my journey to follow the dsa
+i have started my journey to follow the dsa